tongue-tie/blog/week-1.md

 # Wednesday 1/22 — Day of surgery

-My ENT gave me a topical and local anesthetics, and he used laser and dissolvable sutures.
+My ENT gave me topical and local anesthetics, and he used laser and dissolvable sutures.
 The first thing he said after he completed the procedure is that my tongue and jaw now work independently.
 Before, whenever I would move my tongue, my jaw would also tense and move up.

 ## Leaving the appointment